5th Global Conference: The Health Project

 Outline Timetable of Dates

-Papers should be of no more than 20 minutes duration (3000 words max).
-Responses to Papers should be of no more than 10 minutes duration.
+Presentations should be of no more than 20 minutes duration (3000 words max).
+Responses to proposals should be of no more than 10 minutes duration.
 Work-in-Progress presentations should be of no more than 15 minutes duration.
 The time allotted to workshops will be considered on an individual basis.
 Other forms of presentation will be considered on request.

 All conference papers will be eligible (subject to conditions) for publication in an ISBN eBook with the Inter-Disciplinary Press.

 Selected papers may be invited to go forward for development into 20-25 page chapters for publication in a themed ISBN hard copy volume.
 Our standard model is for such volumes to be strongly dialogical, with chapters showing awareness of and interacting with each other.
 The decision whether to proceed to hard copy publication will be taken by the Organising Chairs and Steering Group within three weeks of the conference close.

 Other possibilities (including digital, paperback and journal options) may also be considered in relation to the overall long term aims of the project.

 The cost for attending the conference is £295.
 This includes: